Orders for the critical habitat of aquatic species listed under the Species at Risk Act

 - Western Brook Lamprey (Morrison Creek)

-Critical Habitat Orders for other aquatic species will be developed as recovery strategies or action plans, which identify critical habitat, are finalized.
+Critical Habitat Orders for other aquatic species will be developed as recovery strategies or action plans, that identify critical habitat, are finalized.

 Indication of business impacts